i-c-stratigraphy/guide/pages/strats.md

 **1. Expression of concept.** The most important requisite of a stratotype is that it adequately represents the concept for which it is the material type.

 **2. Description.** The description of a stratotype is both geographic and geologic.
 The geographic description includes a detailed location map and/or aerial photographs and indication of the means of access to the type locality and the distribution of the unit in the area.
 The geologic description covers the geologic, paleontologic, geophysical, and geomorphic features of the unit at the type section.
 The description contains two parts:a part that deals with the boundaries and a part that deals with the content of the unit.

-**3. Identification and marking.** An important requirement of a stratotype is that it should be clearly marked.A boundary-stratotype is marked at a point, preferably by a permanent monument.
+**3. Identification and marking.** An important requirement of a stratotype is that it should be clearly marked.
+A boundary-stratotype is marked at a point, preferably by a permanent artificial marker.

 Unit boundaries should be clearly designated by reference to permanent geologic and geographic features at the type locality.